wmdev0808/Laravel/challenge-001/README.md

 ## 66. Extend the Admin Layout

+- Things You'll Learn

+  - Dropdown Menus
+  - Flexbox
+  - Active Links

+- About

+  In this episode, we'll add an account dropdown menu to the navigation area, and then extend the layout for our settings/administration section to allow for a sidebar.

 ## 67. Create a Form to Edit and Delete Posts

 ## 68. Group and Store Validation Logic